Skip to main content

 Сloud vulnerabilities

-Data stored in cloud-based environments can be vulnerable to exfiltration too, especially if employees violate basic cybersecurity practices.
+Data stored in cloud-based environments can be susceptible to exfiltration too, especially if employees violate basic cybersecurity practices.
 Malicious actors can exfiltrate data from corporate cloud drives if they’re poorly protected or misconfigured.
-Another concern is when a user uploads data to their personal cloud storage and provides extensive access permissions to it, exposing data to unauthorized parties.
+Another concern is when a user uploads data to their cloud storage and provides extensive access permissions to it, exposing data to unauthorized parties.

 Unauthorized software